ganeti/ganeti/man/hroller.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, hroller plans capacity to move the non-redundant instances
 out of the nodes to be rebooted.
-If requested, apropriate locations for
+If requested, appropriate locations for
 the non-redundant instances can be shown.
 The assumption is that instances
 are moved back to their original node after each reboot; these back moves
 are not part of the output.